mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   four bytes of widely deployed protocols on UDP.
-The value 0xd8007ff has been provisionally selected for the PLUS magic number based of experience with the SPUD prototype, a cursory survey of common UDP protocols, and compatibility with [EDITOR'S NOTE: cite according to colin's input]
+The value 0xd8007ff has been provisionally selected for the PLUS magic number based of experience with the SPUD prototype, a cursory survey of common UDP protocols, and compatibility with {{RFC8035}}.

 - flags: four bits carrying additional information:
     - LoLa flag (L): Packet is latency sensitive and prefers drop to delay when set.
     - RoI flag (R): Packet is not sensitive to reordering when set.
     - Stop flag (S): Packet carries a stop or stop confirmation when set.
-    - Extended Header bit: Flag bit 0x01 is set to zero in packets with a Basic Header.
+    - Extended Header bit: Flag bit 0x01 is zero in packets with a Basic Header.

 - Connection/Association Token (CAT): A 64-bit token identifying this
   association.
 The CAT should be chosen randomly by the connection initiator.